Want to make the creamiest mashed potatoes ever without all the extra calories? This trick is easy and fast!

 Before my mother-in-law taught me otherwise, I always used regular milk and a hand mixer to make mashed potatoes.
 They were okay like that, but the difference when using evaporated milk is pretty amazing.
 The hand mashing makes a big difference, too.

-Once you've strained your potatoes, put them back into the pot while still on the hot stove--just for a few seconds.
-This will allow the last bit of water to "burn" off, which also contributes to creamier potatoes.
+\Once you strain them, put them back into the pot while still on the hot stove—just for a few seconds.
+This allows the last bit of water to “burn” off, which makes the end result creamier.